darthwalsh/codecrafters-interpreter-python/README.md

 	- Also context manager: `with self.parent(a=2).child() as (p, c): p.a = 1; c.assign("a", 2)`
 	-  Use `**kw_args` for expected final parent/child env state instead of literal dicts.
 - Book and CodeCrafters had some subtle differences in behavior; ust search code for `CRAFTING_INTERPRETERS()`

+### Changes which didn't work out
+- ~~`func` models a Lox function as a normal python function.
+Removed LoxFunction entirely in d70adfb.~~
+	- In order to support `this`, we need to compose the function's environment with an outer environment with `this`.
+    - Instead of having a function, now we need to put captured variables in an format that can be accessed (a class instance with fields).

 ## Bugs
 - [ ] main script errors out if there are compiler/runtime 9000 errors.